brianjking/homeassistant-config/docs/graphing-configuration.md

 ### Implementing HA Graph in Home Assistant

 * This can be placed in your `configuration.yaml` or split into separate `yaml` files based on however you [split up your configuration files](https://home-assistant.io/docs/configuration/splitting_configuration/).
+	* I personally have mine split into [configuration.yaml](https://github.com/brianjking/hass-config/blob/master/configuration.yaml) for my `panel_iframe` and `shell_command` entities and [automation.yaml](https://github.com/brianjking/hass-config/blob/master/automation.yaml) for my `automation` entries at the time of this writing.

 ```yaml
 panel_iframe: